Top-NotchOutdoorSearch

 Portability

-This is the part I liked most.
+This is the strongest part of the case.

-At 16 pounds and a folded 22.5 x 23.6 x 2.9 inches, it is under half the weight of the Anker PS400.
+At 16 pounds and a folded 22.5 x 23.6 x 2.9 inches, it is under half the weight of the Anker PS200, and 8 lb per 100W on our maths.

 Here's why that matters: